Next: Using Packages, Up: Packages [Contents][Index]

 If the package is removed successfully nothing will be printed in the

-prompt, but if an error occurred it will be reported.
-It should be
+prompt, but if a warning or error occurred it will be reported.
+It

-noted that the package file used for installation is not needed for
+should be noted that the package file used for installation is not

-should be used when removing a package.
-It is possible to remove
+pkg list should be used when removing a package.
+It is possible

-several packages at once by writing several package names after the
+to remove several packages at once by writing several package names

 pkg uninstall command.